OpenPPL/ppl.cv/docs/cuda_usage.md

 ![Output snippet of GaussianBlur unittest](./gaussianblur_unittest.png)

-### 4. How to run benchmark
+### How to run benchmark

-The executable benchmark exhibits performance of all ppl.cv functions on all platforms, also shows performance comparison between the implementation in ppl.cv and that in opencv x86 and opencv cuda.
+The executable benchmark exhibits performance of all *ppl.cv* functions on all platforms, also shows performance comparison between the implementation in *ppl.cv* and that in opencv x86 and opencv cuda.
 Our benchmark is based on Google Benchmark, and use regular expression to identify functions.
-To run all benchmarks of all function in ppl.cv.cuda, the following commands is needed:
+To run all benchmarks of all function in *ppl.cv.cuda*, the following commands is needed:

 `$ ./pplcv_benchmark --benchmark_filter="BM_.+cuda"`